rails-decal/proj1/README.md

 - Run ```git commit -m "I am a Pokemon master."```.
 - Run ```git push origin master```.

-Link your repo in the last question of the [Google Form](https://docs.google.com/forms/d/1-8n6NvRUrk1q2ibpXCz4agnyR6tAU3dDmmrzj8ZefWU/viewform), and submit!
+Link your repo in the last question of answers.md, and submit!

 Congratulations.
 You are a Pokemon master.